 As law school is a unique experience with a significant adjustment period, the CRC staff encourages students to focus the first several months of enrollment on understanding the educational process, developing a personal study strategy, and keeping up with academic requirements.
-In supporting this transition period, the ABA and NALP have adopted a rule that regulates law schools' from initiating career-related communications to first-year students prior to October 15 (March 15 for spring start).
+In supporting this transition period, STCL Career Resource Center is adopting the rule previously set out by NALP that regulates law schools from initiating career-related communications to first-year students before October 15 (March 15 for spring start).